 • Sunday morning standoff: Gunfire prompts police action

 FEBRUARY: A presidential primary was held in Missouri.
 Few voters participated because it carried little weight, or in the case of the Republicans, no weight, in the candidate selection process.
 Missouri used the caucus system, not the primary, to select delegates to the national conventions.
 The state decided to go ahead and spend the money, between $7 million and $8 million, on the primary anyway.

-Air conditioning units were stolen at the Rolla Church of Christ.
+Page 2 of 9 - Air conditioning units were stolen at the Rolla Church of Christ.

 Snow arrived Sunday night, Feb.
 12, closing school and sending kids outside to sled and play in the snow Monday.

 Russ Mudd was named the successor to Ron Reagan at Newburg Elementary School.
 Mudd was the special services coordinator and athletic director.

 • Man accused of selling pot out of a day care may plead guilty